oegea/iManager/docs/memory.md

 # Development process

-The process has been divided into four different phases that are fully documented in this document.
+The process has been divided into four different phases that are fully documented here.
 Please note that this project follows a waterfall approach, because it needs to be short and only one iteration is expected.

-In case of receiving feedback and having a chance to improve the result, any improvements will be implemented iterating over the same four phases, and a more agile approach would then be adopted.
+In case of receiving feedback and having a chance to improve the result, any improvements will be implemented iterating over the same four phases, resulting on a more agile approach.

 # Phases of development